Moon Ji-won

-Moon Ji-won (born 1 January 1982) is a South Korean film director and scriptwriter.
+Moon Ji-won (born January 1, 1982) is a South Korean film director and scriptwriter.
 Moon made her debut as a director in 2002 by directing the short film Keeping The Sea.
 She is also a columnist who publishes drama critiques from the perspective of a viewer in a sports magazine.
-Her notable work as scriptwriter includes the film Innocent Witness and the television drama Extraordinary Attorney Woo.
+Her notable work as scriptwriter includes the film Innocent Witness and the legal drama series Extraordinary Attorney Woo, which tells about a young autistic woman lawyer.

 Early years and education

 Moon Ji-won was born in Incheon in 1982.
 She dreamed of becoming a film director during her middle school years.
 Despite her reluctance, she enrolled in high school due to her mother's persuasion.
 She dedicated herself to her studies, formed a band, and actively participated in various activities.
 Although she faced academic setbacks, she gradually improved her grades.
 However, the school's early mornings and late dismissals, lack of independent thinking, and rigid structure made her lose interest.
 Unable to continue attending a school she had no passion for, she withdrew in her second year of high school.
 She said,I wanted to become a film director when I was in the 9th grade.
 I decided that finding my desired path was better than going to college.
 That's why I quit high school.Four months leaving her previous school, Moon attended Haja Center, (Note: Haja Center, officially known as Seoul Youth Future Career Center, is an alternative school that was established in December 1999 by Yonsei University.
 It operates as a youth center entrusted by the Seoul Metropolitan Government and was aimed at creating a model to address youth unemployment during the IMF economic crisis.
 Students specialize in one or more areas, including video, design, music, and performance.) an alternative workshop-based school.
 Attending the center, provided her with the opportunity to connect with like-minded individuals and develop a more adaptable personality.
 Moon studied visual arts at the center, directing short films and video projects.
 Her 21-minute short film, "Keeping the Sea," was screened at prestigious domestic film festivals such as the Jeonju International Film Festival.

 In 2002, after convincing her Mother, Moon managed to become completely financially independent, working at an English academy to support herself.
 Pursuing her passion for filmmaking, she dedicated four days a week to shooting her 30-minute short film titled "Helmet."
 Her remarkable work on "Helmet" led to her receiving the prestigious Best New Director Award, the IF Award, at the 2005 Seoul International Women's Film Festival.
 Her graduation video from the Department of Visual Arts at Haja Vocational School in December 2003 provides a glimpse into her transformative experience at the school.